 Given all this, it becomes clear that there is more at risk than breaking the cryptographic schemes using RSA and ECC algorithms.
 The impact spans the entire process of key management, exchange, encryption, decryption, and storage.

 Similarly, crypto-agility is a topic that needs to be understood if you're going to make a smooth transition into this new age of technology.
 It is the ability of your information security system to evolve to an alternative encryption method without requiring large-scale changes to the underlying infrastructure.

 This becomes crucial in the era of quantum computing due to the threat posed by asymmetric algorithms.

 While they are practically impossible for classic computing systems to solve, it has already been shown that the potential of quantum computers can exponentially increase the processing speed of factorizing primes.
 As a result, and according to NIST guidelines, becoming crypto-agile is no longer optional.

 Crypto Control Center

 The final consideration for achieving crypto-agility is adapting your organizational processes and controls accordingly.
 While this includes the processes for implementing a centralized KMS and a crypto-abstraction layer, organizational evolution must go deeper than that.
-The process begins with a full assessment of the cryptography used by your various information systems.
-Your incident response, procurement and application development processes must also become crypto-agile.
+The procedure begins with a full assessment of the cryptography used by your diverse information systems.
+Your incident response, procurement, and application development processes must also become crypto-agile.
 At the end of the day, your organizational evolution is all about gaining maturity and anticipating the impact of these impending changes.
 Taking this holistic approach will enable your organization to thrive in the age of quantum computing.